syncfusion/Uno.SfChart/README.md

 ## Getting started

-This section explains how to add the Uno Charts to your application and use its basic features.
+This section explains how to add the Synfusion Uno Charts to your application and use its basic features.

 **Step 1**
-Add Syncfusion.SfChart.Uno source project into your application solution.
+Add Syncfusion.SfChart.Uno source project to your application.

 **Step 2**
-Refer the source to all platforms project.
+Reference the source in the projects of all the platforms.

 **Step 3**
 Import the SfChart namespace as shown below in your respective Page,